forthy42/net2o/wiki/rng.md

 add more entropy by e.g. moving the mouse or walking over the keyboard.
 That initial state then has enough randomness.

-On every start of net2o, I mix it together with entropy from ''/dev/random'' and replace the previous saved content.
-This is to prevent a forward security attack.
+On every start of net2o, I mix it together with entropy from `/dev/random` and replace the previous saved content.
+This is to prevent a forward secrecy attack.
 To make sure the initial state can't be used to recover forward secrecy, it's just a part of the overall state, and overwritten by generating more random numbers afterwards; generating more random numbers will replace